 Respect the beauty of close minded people because being close minded isn’t always bad.
 Being too open minded can lead to downfall as well.
 Just because something is fresh or different doesn’t mean it’s better.
 Some activities, like hard drugs or a leisure, laid back culture, may destroy your chances of achieving your life goals.

-Are you open minded?
+Open minded and closed minded mindsets are an overlooked, but incredible way to improve your chances of success in life.
 What have you learned here to stay open minded?
 Let me know in the comments.